lukingroup/pylabnet/README.md

 6. To confirm that the installation has completed, you should be able to run  `import pylabnet` in your scripts, and you should also find the executables `pylabnet_master` and `pylabnet_staticproxy` in the folder `<env_path>\Scripts` (Windows) or `<env_path>/bin` (Linux).
 Continue reading on to the [initial setup notes](initial-setup-notes) for the initial configuration that needs to be done when setting up a new computer.

-### Initial Setup Notes
+## Initial Setup Notes

+#### Create SSL key

-1. The package uses SSL authentication via a self-signed private key.
+The package uses SSL authentication via a self-signed private key.
 You can generate this key using OpenSSL from the command line:
 ```bash
 openssl req -new -x509 -days 365 -nodes -out pylabnet.pem -keyout pylabnet.pem
 ```
 You may adjust the value of the `days` flag in order to change the period over which the key is valid.
 This private key file `pylabnet.pem` should be placed into the `C:/Windows/System32` (Windows) or the `/etc/ssl/certs` (Linux) directory of the machine it is generated on.
 On Windows, one of the easiest way to run OpenSSL is using the Git Bash shell that is installed together with Git for Windows.

-2. You will likely need to allow Python through Windows Firewall the first time you run Launch Control on a new machine.

-3. Configuration and environment files:
+#### Configuration and environment files

 * Create a configuration file `static_proxy.json` in the `pylabnet/configs` subfolder with the following fields:
 ```